CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 Storage is customizable for the following server configurations.
 The user will be able to select from available options upon provisioning of a server.
 Please see additional FAQ on Enabling encryption  on RAID controller below.
 * 20 cores (2.3GHz 2x10 E5), 256 GB RAM, dual 10Gb NIC
+  * Storage is 2x800GB SSD (1.6TB usable)
-  * Storage is 12x6TB 7200 RAID Configurable (72TB usable)
+  * Storage is 12x2TB 7200 RAID/JBOD Configurable (24TB usable)
 * 16 cores (2.4GHz 2x10 E5), 256 GB RAM, dual 10Gb NIC
+  * Storage is 2x800GB SSD (1.6TB usable)
-  * Storage is 4x6TB 7200 RAID Configurable (24TB usable)
+  * Storage is 4x4TB 7200 RAID/JBOD Configurable (16TB usable)

 **Can I configure encryption on the RAID controller?**